 It is your responsibility to determine whether any other laws or regulations, including international laws, apply to you or the emails you send through Kajabi.

-Essentially, it means your commercial (or marketing) emails must comply with the CAN-SPAM Act.
+Essentially, this means your commercial (or marketing) emails must comply with the CAN-SPAM Act.

 We will briefly cover the rules you need to follow according to CAN-SPAM, but in a nutshell, your emails must comply in three main areas:

-These laws and requirements were put in place to protect consumers, but by staying compliant, you can create a relationship built on honesty and transparency between you and your customers.
+These laws and requirements were put in place to protect consumers, but by staying compliant you can also create a relationship built on honesty and transparency between you and your customers.

-And the cherry-on-top is the increased likelihood of your emails successfully delivering to your recipients (versus ending up in someone's spam or junk folder).
+And the cherry-on-top is an increased likelihood of your emails successfully delivering to your recipients (versus ending up in someone's spam or junk folder).